crowdfavorite-mirrors/si-captcha-for-wordpress/readme.txt

   The best place to locate the tag is before the comment textarea, you may want to move it if it is below the comment textarea.
 This tag is exactly where the captcha image and captcha code entry will display on the form, so move the line to before the comment textarea, uncheck the 'Comment Form Rearrange' box on the 'Captcha options' page, and the problem should be fixed.
-(WP3 with a WP3 theme will not have this problem)
+(WP3 with a WP3 proper theme will not have this problem)

 = Alternate Fix for the captcha image display order =